Women in Vietnam

 The role of women in Vietnam was subject to many changes throughout the history of Vietnam.
-They have taken on varying roles in society, including warriors, nurses, mothers and wives.
-There have been many advances in women's rights in Vietnam, such as an increase in women representation in government, as well as the creation of the Vietnam Women's Union in 1930.
+They have taken on varying roles in society, and the country has seen a number of advances in women's rights, such as an increase in female representation in government, as well as the creation of the Vietnam Women's Union in 1930.

-In the early 20th century, nationalist sentiments rose in Vietnam that eventually led to the end of French rule in 1954 and divided Vietnam into two along the seventeenth parallel.

 The role of women in warfare and outside the home continued to increase throughout the 20th century, especially during the Indochina Wars.
 During and after the Vietnam War, the ruling Communist Party of Vietnam made efforts to increase women's rights, equity, and representation in government.
 This included the creation of job quotas during the 1960s, which required that women occupy a certain percentage of jobs in different sectors.